Hacking MS Project: Triggering Warnings When End Dates Change

 Next, click the General tab and ensure that all Advice from Planning Wizard checkboxes are selected.

 Triggering a scheduling message

 Now what do you think will happen if a task on the project’s critical path is delayed?
-Change the duration of Task 23, “Document system requirements” from 10 days to 12 days.
+Let’s say we change the duration of Task 25, “Develop Server Support Infrastructure” from 10 days to 12 days.
 Because of the conflict between the task’s link to the “End of Project” milestone task and the Must Start On constraint, Project warns you of the potential schedule conflict.
-As you can see in the following Planning Wizard warning, this date change will impact the project’s critical path and therefore will also impact the project’s finish date.
+As you can see in the Planning Wizard warning, this date change will impact the project’s critical path and therefore will also impact the project’s finish date.